ilpoldo/goverlay/README.md

 Goverlay Go!
 ============

-Quick grid overlay for webpages that lets you change grid properties in a quick and painless way.
+Quick grid overlay for webpages that does not require png.

+* Update according your grid properties changing a line of javascript.
+* Transparent overlay.
+* Toggle on and off.
-No messing with the css.
+* No messing with the css

 Install